 A superb source of protein, calcium, riboflavin, phosphorus and vitamin B 12, Yogurt actually contains more calcium and protein than milk.
 It’s also naturally rich in nutrients that feed the good bacteria in our digestive system, with the beneficial bacteria cultures added during production.

-Yogurt can be made from cow’s milk or goat’s milk, in whole (full fat), low-fat or skim versions, soy milk or coconut milk.
+Yogurt can be made from soy milk, coconut milk, cow’s milk or goat’s milk, in whole (full fat), low-fat or skim versions.
 Goat milk yogurt has smaller fat and protein globules than cow’s milk, making it easier for some people to digest.